When it comes to smoked meats, nothing really shoots ahead of smoked beef brisket. It can outdo anything and everything.

 Tips for when you Smoke a Brisket:

-- Prepare your Rub in advance: To save time, you can simply mix your favorite spices such as kosher salt, garlic powder, pepper, etc. and store it in a shaker.
-If you want to keep the sodium under control you maty want to check some other alternatives to the salt.
+- Prepare your Rub in advance.
+To save time, you can simply mix your favorite spices such as kosher salt, garlic powder, pepper, etc., and store them in a shaker.
+If you want to keep the sodium under control you may want to check some other alternatives to the salt.
 Keep at least 2 feet distance while spreading the spices on the brisket.
 This will create an even layer of seasoning on it.

 - Don’t worry about which side is up.
 No matter which side of the brisket is up (fattier side or protein side); the final result is going to be the same.

 Variation in Smoked Brisket Recipe

-It is not necessary to smoke a brisket following single method.
+It is not necessary to smoke a brisket following a single method.
 You can try other variations and see how they turn out to be.

 For a change, try applying a binder to the brisket before you sprinkle seasoning onto it.
 This will help the spices to stick to the cut of meat nicely.
-For this, you can use yellow mustard, as it will create a delicious layer of crust and also help in breakdown of meat.
+For this, you can use yellow mustard, as it will create a delicious layer of crust and also help in the breakdown of meat.

 So with this, we conclude our guide on how to smoke a brisket in an electric smoker.

-No doubt, smoking a brisket is a challenging task as it involves prepping up the brisket, monitoring internal temperature and checking the fire for long hours.
+No doubt, smoking a brisket is a challenging task as it involves propping up the brisket, monitoring internal temperature, and checking the fire for long hours.
 But, the end result makes it all worth it!

 You just need a bit of patience and a lot of practice to master the art of smoking a brisket.
 Once you get used to the whole process, you can experiment with various smoked brisket recipes and see what turns out best!